Home plate icon

 Seat

-1975 GOOD 50,000 325 375 420 375 325 (60) ???
-2 6 3 8 7 5.4
+1975 Football only 50,000 46 3 18 25% 100% 97.5 42.1 (8) (8) (8) (60) NNW 325 375 420 375 325 2 6 3 8 7 5.4

 thumbnail Structurally, Aloha Stadium (in its baseball configuration) bears a certain resemblance to the two "octorad" stadiums: Veterans Stadium and Jack Murphy Stadium.
-At first glance, the reconfiguration scheme is ingenious.
-For baseball purposes, however, Aloha Stadium has clear limitations.
+At first glance, the reconfiguration scheme is ingenious, but for baseball purposes, Aloha Stadium has clear limitations.
 Most of the outfield seats are far removed from the playing field, making binoculars a necessity.
 Even the front-row seats near the bullpens are at least 60 feet from the foul line.
 From the players' perspective, the outfield is noted for short distances to the corners (about 320 feet), and a deep center field (about 422 feet).
 In that respect, it is like Minute Maid Park and several of the classic ballparks from the early 20th Century.
 The least desirable aspect of Aloha Stadium is the artificial turf, which in a green tropical paradise such as Hawaii is totally uncalled for.
 The scoreboard (not shown) is beneath the front edge of the upper deck in center field.

-The Pacific Coast League Hawaii Islanders played in Aloha Stadium from 1975 until 1987, after which the franchise moved to Colorado Springs because of scant attendance.
-In April 1997, the promotion-minded San Diego Padres (which have a very small exclusive franchise territory) hosted the St. Louis Cardinals in a series at Aloha Stadium, where their star Tony Gwynn used to play for the Islanders.
+The Pacific Coast League Hawaii Islanders played baseball in Aloha Stadium from 1975 until 1987, after which the franchise moved to Colorado Springs because of scant attendance.
+In April 1997, the promotion-minded San Diego Padres (who have a very small exclusive franchise territory) hosted the St. Louis Cardinals in a series at Aloha Stadium, where their star Tony Gwynn used to play for the Islanders.
 Baseball has not been played at Aloha Stadium in recent years, however, and the grandstand is no long movable.

 SOURCE: Lowry (2006); WEB LINKS: www.alohastadium.hawaii.gov, Google Earth, linkmeister.com